pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

 * **Resources/plugins/XPPython3/** folder

   + *Do Not* place your python files in this directory.
 They may be deleted on reload of the XPPython3 plugin.
-  + "internal" plugins.
+  + These are "internal" plugins.
 This is intended for internal use, and are additional python plugins loaded prior to the user directory "PythonPlugins".
 Note this is (usually) the same folder as holding the binary :code:`*.xpl` plugin files.
 To be loaded on startup, files need to be named :code:`I_PI<anything>.py`.
-  + python files in this directory will also be in your PYTHONPATH and therefore accessible to your scripts.
+  + Python files in this directory will also be in your PYTHONPATH and therefore accessible to your scripts.
 (Feel free to look at these source files for examples / inspiration).